 I use an M-Audio Keyboard, and a Shiit MAGNI Heresy Headphone AMP/DAC, and finally a great pair of Beyerdynamic DT-770 closed back over-ear headphones that I had customized with it’s own input jack, since the originals are hard wired and prone to breakage.

 For micing the Acoustics, I use a classic Shure SM57.
 They just can’t be beat.

-> This is quite a perky instrumental.
+This is quite a perky instrumental.
 This was the first song my son an I collaborated on.
-He had the song nailed down pretty good on an acoustic guitar.
-I listened to it every morning as one of the tracks in my autistic routine wake-up playlist.
+He had the song nailed on acoustic guitar.
+I listen to it every morning as one of the tracks in my Autistic wakeup playlist Routine.

-> An idea struck me one day that is would sound better with an electric accompaniment to the acoustic, so I created some unique chording in a jazz style up-stroke shuffle rhythm.
+An idea struck me one day that is would sound better with an electric accompaniment to the acoustic, so I created some unique chording in a jazz style up-stroke shuffle rhythm.
 I imported his master file into my DAW and added a multi for the rhythm track.
 Worked out great, and we were off and running!

 Hoppin’ the Walks

 This is a basic rock sound with an interesting lead-in and lead-out making use of basic rock sequences and chord riffs along with contrasting dissonant chords.